 As soon as DNA testing gets to a point where it is very accurate (as I understand it presently is around 80, I did think 90%, but apparently 80 is more realistic) and of course economically affordable, we will continue to shepherd twice a day to ensure our genetics are as reliable as they can be.
 We would rather not shepherd because I firmly believe I would get a better weaning percentage by leaving them alone.

 10. Up until 2012 our ewes lambed in their mobs, but now they are set stocked (except singles) at round 14 or 15 to the hectare.
-Our lambing, thanks to many years using teasers for several weeks before tupping, culling late lambs and late cycling ewes etc is thankfully very quick (around 85%of our ewes lamb in the first two weeks or so of lambing, which means that I am all over the place for a coupler weeks because of the tagging, but after that it is a relative breeze).
+This was again at waidale, not sure about rate at Glenafric yet.
+Our lambing, thanks to many years using teasers for several weeks before tupping, culling late lambs and late cycling ewes etc is thankfully very quick (around 85%of our ewes lamb in the first two weeks or so of lambing, which means that you are on a bender (it feels like) for a coupler weeks because of the tagging, but after that it is a relative breeze.

 11. At tailing time, we put a ring on and cut off the tail, spray on something to hopefully stymie fly and thats it.
 I no longer B12 our lambs at weaning, if I am going to do it, I do it at weaning, I decided to do this after a vet gave a presentation stating that B12 at tailing is generally a waste of time, if they need it, it is more likely to be at weaning time.
 I normally drench my lambs about 3 weeks before weaning, but it largely depends on how I perceive they are doing, a coupler times I haven't drenched them before weaning.
 The last few years I have put out lamb nuggets, which is a free flowing mineral mix made by Essential Nutrition, from around two weeks of age onwards, the ewes eat a bit at the beginning but quickly leave it alone, I go through probably about 250 kg through to weaning, so I guess the lambs need it if they are eating, thats my philsophy on it.